daler/GFFutils_old/README.rst

     print G.refFlat(gene_name)

-Create a new file, writing a refFlat entry for each gene.
+Now create a new file, writing a refFlat entry for each gene.
 Note that the ``refFlat()`` method is set up such that it will return ``None`` if there were no CDSs for a particular gene.
 We don't want to write these to file, but do want to keep track of them.